 The strategy offers the potential for attractive total return and income by investing in higher quality, non-investment grade bank loans.
 Using extensive credit and company analysis and monitoring, the portfolio managers look for those securities with strong income potential while maintaining an emphasis on managing risk.

-Debt securities are subject to various risks, the most prominent of which are credit and interest rate risk.
+Credit & Interest: Debt securities are subject to various risks, the most prominent of which are credit and interest rate risk.
 The issuer of a debt

-Certain securities may be difficult to sell at a time and price beneficial to the fund.
+Liquidity: Certain securities may be difficult to sell at a time and price beneficial to the fund.